joybio/multiPrime/README.md

   -i INPUT_FILE, --input=INPUT_FILE
                         input file: primer.fa.
   -r REF, --ref=REF     reference file: template fasta or reference fasta.
   -l LEN, --len=LEN     Length of primer, which is used for mapping.
-Default:
-                        18
+If the length of the primer used for
-  -t TERM, --term=TERM  Position of mismatch is not allowed in the 3 term of
+                        mapping is set to 0,the entire length of the primer will be utilized.
+Default: 0 -t TERM, --term=TERM  Position of mismatch is not allowed in the 3 term of primer.
-                        primer.
 Default: 4
   -s SIZE, --s=SIZE     Length of PCR product, default: 150,2000.
   -p PROC, --proc=PROC  Number of process.
 Default: 20 -b BOWTIE, --bowtie=BOWTIE
-                        bowtie or bowtie2 was employed for mapping.
+                        bowtie/ABS_path(bowtie) or bowtie2/ABS_path(bowtie2) was employed for mapping.
                         Default: bowtie2
   -m SEEDMMS, --seedmms=SEEDMMS
                         Bowtie: Mismatches in seed (can be 0 - 3, default: -n 1).Bowtie2: Gap or mismatches in seed (can be 0 - 1,
                         default: -n 1).
+  -d DICT, --dict=DICT
+                        Dictionary of targets sequences, binary format.
+Default: None.
+                        It can be obtained from prepare_fa_pickle.py (https://github.com/joybio/multiPrime).
   -o OUT, --out=OUT     Prodcut of PCR product with primers.

   ```